adafruit/broadcom-peripherals/README.rst

     git submodule update --init --recursive

-The header files in `samd` define the common API between the two series.
+The header files in `broadcom` define the common API between the two series.
 Logic with most code shared lives in a corresponding .c file.
-Functions with mostly different implementations are in a .c file of the same name under the series specific directory, such as `samd21`.
 Includes are relative to the top of the repo so make sure to add the location of the library to your includes path with something
 like: